Information Control Division: Personnel

 The Information Control Division employed many former Psychological Warfare Division personnel and was under the command of General McClure.
 General McClure had extensive experience in psychological warfare during World War II, working as Chief of the Information and Censorship section of the Allied Force Headquarters in 1942 and Head of the Psychological Warfare Division in 1944.
 General McClure assigned William S. Paley to Deputy Chief of the Information Control Division.
-William S. Paley, popular for his role as president and Chair of Columbia Broadcast System.
+William S. Paley was popular for his role as president and Chair of Columbia Broadcast System.
 McClure also assigned Billy Wilder as Officer, a renowned figure in the film industry, who helped outline suggestions for Germany's post-war film industry.
 Along with these high-profile figures, McClure also hired individuals from academia who occupied important leadership roles in Germany's U.S. occupied territories.
 One of these academic figures was Douglas Waples, a professor at the University of Chicago who assisted in the activities of the Publications Control Branch in Berlin.
 Another influential figure was ICD Chief and Director General Gordon Textor.
 McClure also assigned Alfred Toombs as head of ICD's Intelligence Branch.
 ICD was a mixture of civilian personnel such as Paley, Wilder, etc. and military personnel that had come from the former Psychological Warfare Division.
 Additionally, the ICD employed prisoners of war and refugees who had previously worked for the Psychological Warfare Division, to help with ICD operational activities in their occupied zones.